Sony: Mobile phones

+In April 2021, Sony fully absorbed Sony Mobile into its broader Entertainment, Technology & Services segment.
+This corporate restructuring ended the mobile unit's status as a standalone business, fully aligning Xperia hardware and imaging software with Sony's broader consumer electronics and camera division.

+Facing declining sales, Sony shifted its mobile business away from the mass market to focus exclusively on high-margin, ultra-premium devices, targeted at niche audiences.
+Sony shifted its focus entirely to top-tier flagship models, such as the Xperia 1 series, with price points that often exceeded rival flagships, tailored specifically for photography enthusiasts, professional videographers, digital creators and long-time Sony enthusiasts.

+Computing

 Notebook Sony Vaio.
 Sony axed its loss-making PC business in 2014.

 Sony produced computers (SMC-777 personal computer, MSX home computers and NEWS workstations) during the 1980s.
 The company withdrew from the computer business around 1990.
 Sony entered again into the global computer market under the new VAIO brand, began in 1996.
 Short for "Video Audio Integrated Operation", the line was the first computer brand to highlight visual-audio features.

 Sony faced considerable controversy when some of its laptop batteries exploded and caught fire in 2006, resulting in the largest computer-related recall to that point in history.

 In a bid to join the tablet computer market, the company launched its Sony Tablet line of Android tablets in 2011.
 Since 2012, Sony's Android products have been marketed under the Xperia brand used for its smartphones.

 On 4 February 2014, Sony announced that it would sell its VAIO PC business due to poor sales and Japanese company Japan Industrial Partners (JIP) will purchase the VAIO brand, with the deal finalized by the end of March 2014.
 As of 2018, Sony maintained a 5% stake in the new, independent company.

 In the 1990s, Sony was contracted to manufacture laptop computers for Apple and Dell.
 The Raspberry Pi Foundation delegates the manufacture of its single-board computers to Sony.
 Most Raspberry Pi computers are made at Sony UK Technology Centre in Pencoed, Wales, UK.